-Here at the October Country Inn (check us out), Mexican night is one of our favorite internationally themed dinners.
+Here at the October Country Inn, Mexican night is one of our favorite internationally themed dinners.
+Spanish rice is an important part of it.
 Edie and I are both from southern California, and we dearly love living in the Woodstock and Killington area of Vermont, but we really miss the good Mexican food that is so readily available in southern California.
 So when we cook our Mexican meal for our guests, we always make sure there’s going to be plenty of leftovers for ourselves.

 This particular Spanish rice recipe is very tasty.
 It’s colorful and tangy without being spicy.
-To serve about 6 persons, collect the following ingredients:
+Serves about 6 persons.

 - 1/4 cup of extra-virgin olive oil

 - 1 medium onion, diced

 - 4 plumb tomatoes, seeded, cored and diced